Mexico Expedition 2007

 The sleeping arrangements at La Joya; you can see all of the barricades that we built to protect us from the rabid cows.

+All we did this day was move up to high camp at the Grupo de Los Cien hut at 15,042 ft (4585m).
 Kenny and I got into an argument on the trail on this day, but eventually Kenny realized that he was wrong and told me that he was foolish for ever doubting me and we didn't have any other problems for the rest of the trip.
 It was really foggy all day and we didn't see anyone else on the trail this day.

 Definitly, one of my favorites from the trip-I like to dream that I'm in Patagonia.